What’s Up With Fungal Acne?

 How to treat fungal acne

 Let’s say you workout a lot, sweat a lot, and are concerned you may have fungal acne.
-It would be best to start with a routine like Green Tea Cleanser, 3% Mandelic Acid Toner, 8% Mandelic Acid Serum, and a lightweight moisturizer like Allantoin Hydrating Lotion.
+You should start with a gentle 4-step routine and focus on cleansing your skin (and body) immediately after working out.
+Start with a routine like Green Tea Cleanser, Raspberry Clarifying Pads (if you’re on the oil-rich side) or Triad Pads (if you’re on the drier side), 15% Mandelic Acid Serum, and a lightweight moisturizing SPF like Triple Prep Daily Moisturizer SPF40.
 Too much moisture may feed the fungus overgrowth, but dehydration will lead to an unbalanced skin biome that could cause more problems.
 Sweating actually dehydrates your skin because of a process called TEWL (transepidermal water loss).
 While lots of water can help your body, your skin needs topical hydration like aloe or hyaluronic acid, so a good moisturizer for fungal acne is hydrating first and then moisturizing second.
-You should start with a gentle 4-step routine and focus on cleansing your skin (and body) immediately after working out.
-Always follow up with an antifungal toner and serum like Vivant Skincare’s mandelic acid products.
-Take a break from hot tubs, saunas, and steam rooms if you can.
-While those can have detox and health benefits, they can also aggravate fungal acne so it’s best to hold off at least until things feel under control.
-You can then attempt to start back up again and see if your skin flares again.
+But here’s a complete list of fungal acne-safe products that we carry.

 Avoid all pore-clogging ingredients